Taha-Firoz/flutter-elinux/Running-flutter-apps.md

 Note: you need to install a Wayland compositor such as Weston and launch it before launching your Flutter apps.

 ### Debug mode
+You can Dart debugger and profiler in this mode.

 ```Shell
 $ flutter-elinux run -d elinux-wayland
 ```

 ### Profile mode
+You can Dart profiler in this mode.

 ```Shell
 $ flutter-elinux run -d elinux-wayland --profile
 ```